HotPatcher: A open source UE resource hot patching tool

 Update address: Release v77.0

-• Addressed directory scanning issues in UE5 (/All/Game).
+• Fixed issues regarding directory scanning in UE5 (/All/Game).

 • Optimized resource scanning, supporting forced ignoring of certain resources.